batdowg/cbs/CONTEXT.md

 6.4 Consistent KT brand styles (logo at `app/static/ktlogo1.png`, colors, typography) 6.5 Responsive layout basics for mobile
-6.6 Forms disable autocomplete on sensitive fields (New User email/password, Mail Settings SMTP credentials)
+6.6 Forms disable autocomplete on sensitive fields (New User email/password, Mail Settings SMTP credentials) 6.7 Root path shows the branded “Welcome to KT Workshop Tools” login card; `/login` aliases to it.

 ## 7. Settings (Application Admin only)
 7.1 Settings landing page visible only to Application Admin (see Roles in section 11)